 80% extra-soft superwash merino / 20% nylon

 Care: Machine or hand wash cold and air dry

-The last photo shows Call Me Ishmael with Copper Roof and Copper.
+Call Me Ishmael would look great with Copper Roof and Annunciation Blue.

-I have included photos of a hat I knit in this colorway.
+I have included a photo of a hat I knit in this colorway.
 It should give you an idea of how the colorway will work up, but keep in mind that how it looks will vary a lot depending on the pattern you use and the yarn base as well.